The 20 greatest matches in the FIFA World Cup history - part I (1930-1954)

 Austria 7-5 Switzlerland, June 26th 1954, Lausanne, Switzerland – quarter-finals

 In the quarter-finals of the 1954 World Cup, Austria, one of the best teams in the World, faced their neighbors and rivals Switzerland, who hosted the tournament.
-After only 19 minutes, the Swiss already leaded by three goals, two by Josef Hügi and one by Robert Ballaman.
-Six minutes later, the Austrians would stage one of the greatest upsets in the World Cup history.
+After only 19 minutes, the Swiss already led by three goals, two by Josef Hügi and one by Robert Ballaman.
+Six minutes later, the Austrians would stage one of the greatest upsets in World Cup history.
 Between the 25th and 34th minutes, they scored five times and made it 5-3.
 Theodor Wagner and Robert Körner scored two goals each and Ernst Ocwirk netted once.
-Ballaman would still decrease the advantage in the 39th minute and the first half ended with the unbelievable scoreline of 5-4.
+Ballaman would still narrow the distance in the 39th minute and the first half ended with the unbelievable scoreline of 5-4.

-Austria would lose the semi-final to West Germany by 6-1 and finish the tournament in third place, their best result in a World Cup up to date.
+Austria would lose the semi-final to West Germany by 6-1 and finish the tournament in third place, their best result ever in a World Cup.

 Hungary 4-2 Brazil, June 27th 1954, Bern, Switzerland – quarter-finals

 After demolishing South Korea (9-0) and West Germany (8-3), the mighty Hungarians, who were unbeaten in the past four years, had a more challenging task against a good Brazilian team, who had previously beaten Mexico by 5-0 and tied 1-1 against Yugoslavia.
 In a very tense match under heavy rain, before which the Brazilians didn’t even have time to warm up, the European side took the lead with only three minutes, through Nándor Hidegkuti.
 Four minutes later, Sándor Kocsis netted the second.
 After that, Brazil woke up, started playing much better and was awarded a penalty.
 The legend Djalma Santos took it and made it 2-1 at half time.